 Baron Giorgio Franchetti worked with Titian, Mantegna, Van Dyck, Tullio Lombardo, and Bernini and gave his art collection to the state in 1922.
 So the connoisseur responsible for saving the palace.

 Gallerie dell’Accademia is also Called “Accademia” in short.
-It is a famous museum and located on the Grand Canal.
+It is a famous museum and best place to visit in Venice and located on the Grand Canal.
 It has the most essential and all-inclusive collection of 15th-18th-century Venetian painting in presence.

 Much of the collection was collected from cloisters and churches that closed and from the clearing of palaces of decent families.
 All there are now displayed in the Gallerie dell’Accademia.